Savings Accounts Guide

 2. Features and details of savings accounts

-- Bonus interest rate: Many online savings accounts offer a bonus rate on top of the base interest rate and usually come with conditions attached such as a minimum deposit each month and a limited number of withdrawals to be eligible for the bonus rate, and they are usually for a limited time.
-After this time, the rate will revert back to the base rate or a new bonus promotion may occur, so make sure you check the terms and conditions before you apply.
+Many online savings accounts offer a bonus rate on top of the base interest rate to help you grow your savings.
+To get the bonus rate most institutions enforce conditions, this could be a minimum deposit each month and a limited number of withdrawals.
+Be aware that sometimes these bonus rates may only apply for a limited time before the rate will revert back to the base rate or a new bonus promotion may occur, so make sure you check the terms and conditions before you apply.

-- Promotional interest rate: The main difference between a promotional and bonus interest rate is that a promotional rate usually doesn’t come with restrictions but is generally for a limited period of time.
-It’s generally offered to new customers.
+Promotional interest rates are usually offered as a one off to new customers.
+The main difference between a promotional and bonus interest rate is that a promotional rate is generally for a limited period of time but usually doesn’t come with restrictions.

 3. Types of savings accounts

-- Children’s accounts: There is a range of children’s accounts available so that kids can learn about savings early on in life.
+Encouraging your children to start saving early on in life can help them develop some great financial habits in their future.
+There is a range of children’s accounts available so that kids can learn about savings early on.
 Most have age restrictions for opening up the account so a parent or guardian may have to open the account on their behalf.

-- First home saver accounts: Some financial institutions are offering first home saver accounts to assist first home buyers to save for a deposit for their first home.
+Saving for your first home can be a hard slog.
+Luckily the Australian government has recognised this and some financial institutions are offering first home saver accounts to assist first home buyers to save for a deposit.
 The benefit with this type of account is that the Government makes additional contributions to eligible account holders and you benefit from lower taxes on your return.
 There are strict rules and regulations for these types of accounts, more information can be found online at www.homesaver.treasury.gov.au.

 4. Checklist: How to reach your savings goal sooner

-- Setup a savings plan: Work out a budget of how much you can afford to deposit into your savings account each month to reach your goal.
-Our online savings calculator can help you determine how much you will have to deposit and how often in order to reach your goals.
+Knowing your goal is achievable and what is required from you to achieve it will help you stay on course.
+So the first step is to work out a budget of how much you can afford to deposit into your savings account each month.
+For help determining how long it will take you to achieve your goals use our online savings calculator to see how much you will have to deposit and how often in order to reach your goals.

-- Open up the account: Once you have decided on which account is best for you and have read and understood the Product Disclosure Statement (PDS), open the account and deposit whatever savings you may have.
-Then setup automatic transfers from your transaction account each month, or whenever you require.
-Then all you have to do is sit back and watch your money grow before you very eyes.
+So you’ve found a savings account that is going to bring you that bit closer to living your dreams?
+It’s important not to overlook the fine print so make sure you read and understand the Product Disclosure Statement (PDS), then you can open the account and deposit whatever savings you may have.
+A great idea is to then setup automatic transfers from your transaction account each month, or whenever you require.
+Then all you have to do is sit back and watch your money grow and your goals get closer.